jasmin-alvarez/Methods/README.md

 var str = "HELLO WORLD";
 var n = str.charCodeAt(0);

-Concat :Create a new array with the union of two or more arrays.
+3)Concat :Create a new array with the union of two or more arrays.

 Time Complexity: 0(n)
 Example :